enthought/mayavi/docs/source/application.rst

           Approximates a height field (image data) with a triangle mesh, keeping the number of triangles minimum.

+   ImageDataProbe
+          A filter that can be used to probe any dataset using a Structured Points dataset.
+The filter also allows one to convert the scalar data to an unsigned short array so that the scalars can be used for volume visualization.

    MaskPoints
           Selectively passes the input points downstream.
 This can be used to subsample the input points.
 Note that this